vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **1. Find and solve issues more easily.**

-Let's say a user reported that they were unable to check out, you can now simply run the following query:
+Let's say a user reported that they were unable to check out.
+You can now run the following query:

 `user.email:zach@timber.io http.path:/checkout`